Guruvayurappan: Chapter of Vishnu

-Long ago, in the beginning of Padma Kalpa, when Brahma was undergoing his work of creation, Vishnu appeared before him.
+Long ago, In the beginning of Padma Kalpa, when Brahma was undergoing his work of creation, Vishnu appeared before him.
 When the creator deity said that he and his creations wanted mukti (liberation) without the bondage of karma, Vishnu made an idol of himself and presented it to his friend.
-Brahma worshipped the idol with deep obeisance for a long time, and in the Varaha Kalpa, he gifted it to a sage named Sutapas and his wife Prsni, who were meditating upon Vishnu for begetting a child.
-Sutapas and Prashni continued their prayer after getting the idol, and finally God appeared before them.
-When they expressed their wish, which was that they want a son just like God, he told them that would himself be born as their son in three successive births, and in all the three births, they could worship his idol made by himself.
+Brahma worshipped the idol with deep obeisance for a long time, and in the Varaha Kalpa, he gifted it to a sage named Sutapas and his wife Prashni, who were meditating upon Vishnu for begetting a child.
+Sutapas and Prashni continued their prayer after getting the idol, and finally Vishnu appeared before them.
+When they expressed their wish—that they wanted a son just like Vishnu—he told them that he would himself be born as their son in three successive births, and in all the three births, they could worship his idol.